gunjandatta/sprest/README.md

-# SharePoint 2013/Online REST Library
+# SharePoint 2013/2016/Online REST Library
 An easy way to develop against the SharePoint REST api.

-*Note - This library is still in development*
+*Note - This library is still in development.*

 ## Benefits
 * Constructors similar to the SSOM object model.